A North Carolina Republican who mocked women for abortions runs ad with his wife's own story

 In May 2023, the Republican-controlled General Assembly enacted over Democratic Gov. Roy Cooper's veto legislation that scaled back the state’s ban on most abortions from after 20 weeks of pregnancy to 12 weeks.

 Stein’s campaign said later Friday that the Robinson ad was the “latest example of him running away from his extreme and toxic stance on abortion.”
-They have alleged that Robinson would seek an abortion ban with no exceptions if elected.
+Stein's team has alleged that Robinson would seek an abortion ban with no exceptions if elected.

 “If North Carolinians want to know where Mark Robinson really stands on abortion, they should listen to every other comment he’s made on the issue before today,” Stein campaign spokesperson Morgan Hopkins said.